-Need ideas for how to keep occupied?
+Need ideas for how to stay occupied?
 You can’t go wrong with the activities and events below.

 Pack a Picnic

-La Jolla is home to a variety of excellent restaurants, but there’s something to be said for enjoying a simple picnic lunch.
+La Jolla is home to various excellent restaurants, but there’s something to be said for enjoying a simple picnic lunch.

-Grab a basket, a blanket, and some tasty treats to enjoy as you relax in the park’s grassy space.
+Grab a basket, a blanket, and some tasty treats to enjoy while relaxing in the park’s grassy space.
 You can also eat at one of the picnic tables.

 Admire the View from a Belvedere